Why is the covenant to always remember Jesus Christ significant? Elder Soares discusses how this seemingly small covenant affects all we do.

 President Hinckley shares a sampling of significant occasions and vignettes that touched his life.
 We all have such experiences worth remembering.

-Each time we take the sacrament, we covenant to keep God's commandments and always remember Him."
-How often, though, do we actually remember Christ?
+Gordon Lindsay reiterates that when we take the sacrament, we covenant to always remember Him.
+But how often do we really remember Christ?